ParadoxSpiral/parabot/README.md

 * url: reply to URLs with some metadata
 * syncplay: manage [syncplay](http://syncplay.pl/) group watch sessions
 * remind: let the bot remind you of something at some time
+* sed: do stream edit like operations on your previous messages

 If you have any ideas for more, feel free to open an issue.